ipfs/team-mgmt/drafts/Project Management Process.md

 - Current status of the project, ie. milestone progress
 - List of previous milestones

-The roadmap can be a high-level overview of milestones and project's progress, so details such as list of goals per milestone can be omitted.
-However, if omitted, the roadmap must contain links to the detailed break down.
+The Roadmap can optionally be rendered as a high-level overview of a Project's Milestones, omitting the list of specific Goals within those Milestones.
+However, if the Goals are omitted from the Roadmap, it must contain links to a detailed break down of the Goals.

 ### Examples